How to plan for loved ones with special needs

 What to consider in your estate plan

-Some parents want to leave all the money to a sibling or another trusted family member and have that person take over care duties.
+Some families want to leave all the money to a trusted family member and have that person take over care duties.
 But that can create problems, Basa warns.
-For example, if the sibling with the assets goes through a divorce and loses half the assets to their former spouse, those funds are no longer available to care for the disabled sibling.
+For example, if the family member with the assets goes through a divorce and loses half the assets to their former spouse, those funds are no longer available to care for the disabled loved one.